Last updated on November 5, 2019

 2. Open G Tuning (D, G, D, G, B, D)

 Open G Tuning is another great one for incorporating open strings.
 If you strum the open strings you’ll hear a familiar G major chord and a one finger barre will also give you an easy major chord anywhere on the neck.
 Open G is tuning of choice for Stone’s guitarist Keith Richards (with the low E string removed) and features in many Stones songs including, ‘Honky Tonk Woman’, ‘Start Me Up’, ‘Brown Sugar’ and ‘Gimme Shelter’, among others.
 Open G is also heavily used in Blues with Robert Johnson pioneering the tuning during his prolific recording spree the 1930s.
-Check out this tutorial for an in depth look at his use of Open G tuning.

 3. P4 Tuning (E, A, D, G, C, F)